TchekTeam/SampleWebSdk/README.md

 --header 'X-API-Key: <PERSONAL_API_TOKEN>' \
 --header 'Content-Type: application/json' \
 --data-raw '{
-    "deviceId" : <uuid()>, // optional: unique id from uuid() library or from unique mobile id "validity" : 5, // in days
+    "deviceId" : <uuid()>, // optional: unique id from uuid() library or from mobile device id (IDFA for iOS or AAID for Android)
+    "validity" : ∞, // in days
-    "tchekId" : "xXxXXxXXxx", // optional if new trade in "options" : {
+    "tchekId" : "xXxXXxXXxx", // empty if new trade in "options" : {
         "shootInspect" : true,
         "fastTrack" : true,